mutox19/MazuToDoList/README.md

 It will install all the dependencies needed

 <h2>Running the app</h2>
-currently the app has only been tested in and ran in android.<br >
+currently the app has only been tested in and ran in android.

 <strong>ionic cordova run android --livereload</strong>

 <h2>How To's</h2>